 2011 projects include continue to provide the library with assistance through book donations, librarian training programs, computer lab and assisting in setting up community programs for both adult, family and early childhood reading.

-- continue scholorship program for students in karatu district
+- continue scholarship program for students in Karatu district

 - provide computer training for the school and community.

 Past projects built additional desks at Ayalabe Primary School.
 In 2005, KEF helped to build a teacher’s house at Tloma Primary School.
 In 2006, KEF facilitated the building of 10 latrines at Ayalabe Primary School.